-- Look for ways of learning where your other learning powers are being encouraged (rather than translation – that being one way of learning)
+- Look for ways of learning where your other learning powers are being encouraged (rather than a translation – that being one way of learning)

 - Dispense with your bilingual dictionary as soon as possible and use it only for emergencies

 - Reduce your reliance on dictionaries so you educate yourself to use your senses more – this way you learn to allow the context and the situation to educate you.

 None of this might be easy for you, and might require you to go outside of the realm of language learning so you can become more comfortable with uncertainty and less fearful of being wrong when you have a guess, but the rewards will come as you become more comfortable with yourself and letting your senses, feelings and intellect to guide your learning.
 One of the rewards that may well come if you take all this on is that your intuitive powers can develop.
 The development of your powers of intuition is I would suggest another key to becoming a better language learner.